pubky/mainline/mainline-next/docs/roadmap.md

 ## 5. IPv4 Server Mode

-IPv4 server mode may be placed behind a `server` Cargo feature, but entering it remains an explicit runtime choice.
+IPv4 server mode may be placed behind a `server` Cargo feature, but making a node eligible to serve remains an explicit runtime choice.
+After the operator enables server-capable mode, the library may activate serving automatically only when its readiness checks pass.
 Expose the selected operating mode and inbound reachability separately from outbound DHT connectivity.
 Provide server configuration for storage bounds, request filtering, and abuse controls.
 Ship server mode together with: